Privacy Policy

 • Accountability – Under the GDPR, we must not only comply with the above six general principles, but we must be able to demonstrate that we comply by documenting and keeping records of all decisions.

-What types of personal data will we process?
 Personal Data We will collect personal data with you in accordance with the purposes outlined in this Notice.
 This will be data used to facilitate a service relationship usually your name and contact details and other forms of data as listed below depending on your engagement with our service.
 Any personal information which you volunteer to SDVS through the use of our web form or via email will be treated with the highest standards of security and confidentiality, strictly in accordance with the Data Protection Acts, 1988 to 2018 and the General Data Protection Regulation (GDPR).
 The types of Data we collect Information which may be sought and recorded at the time of first engagement and may be collated and compiled during the course of our engagement with you.
 Please note a separate Data Protection Notice is given to clients.
 These records may include:

 • Name, title, address, contact details